Plotservice

 FAQ // General

 Pen plotting technology is a unique printing method that employs a mechanical arm to accurately draw designs on various media, such as big size paper or fabric.
-This technology is often used for creating intricate and detailed artworks nowadays, where in the nineties it was mostly used in Architectural/CAD design businesses.
+This technology is often used for creating intricate and detailed artworks nowadays, where in the nineties it was mostly used in PCB and electronic schematic design and Architectural/CAD design businesses.

 A pen plotter is a specialized computer controlled printing device that uses a pen to draw very precise, high-quality graphics on paper.